The-going/evlproject/content/dovetail/altsched/_index.md

   in the context which was originally preempted.
 This is commonly done by having a task placeholder with the lowest possible priority represent the main kernel and its in-band context linked to each per-CPU run queue maintained by the autonomous core.
+For instance, the EVL core assigns such a placeholder task to its [SCHED_IDLE policy]({{< relref "core/user-api/scheduling/_index.md#SCHED_IDLE"
+  >}}), which get picked when other policies have no runnable task on the CPU.

 - once the in-band context resumes, interrupt events which have no out-of-band handlers are delivered to the regular in-band IRQ